JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

-The PartyBox 310 and 320 have similar battery capabilities, providing up to 18 hours of playtime from a charge.
+The PartyBox 310 and 320 have similar battery capabilities, with JBL rating them both to provide 18 hours of playtime from a charge.
 However, the battery life depends on the volume level and lighting effects.
-Real-world scenarios will net you around 7 to 9 hours of playtime with the lighting effects enabled, which is a little shorter than the 310, but the 320’s battery is slightly more efficient and can recharge in around 30 minutes less than the PartyBox 310.
+Real-world scenarios will net you around 7 to 9 hours of playtime with the lighting effects enabled, which is a little shorter than the 310, but the 320 is slightly more efficient and can recharge in around 30 minutes less than the PartyBox 310.

 The biggest benefit the PartyBox 320 has over the 310 when it comes to battery performance is the fact that JBL has elevated the PartyBox 300-series to feature a swappable battery, something that Soundboks has been doing for several years now.
 This ability improves your speaker’s longevity and can prove extremely useful when hosting a lengthy party.